StarsThu2016/LiteReconfig_AE/INSTALL.md

 # Installation Guide on Embedded Devices
+We provide a Docker option to evaluate LiteReconfig without the time-consuming setup process.
+Check the [installation guide with docker](docker/README.md) and skip the remaining of this guide.
+This is a proof of concept for the installing steps below.
+To guarantee the performance of LiteReconfig, you must run LiteReconfig on the original OS without a docker container.

 ## pip and conda packages
 We save the list of pip and conda installed packages on the TX2 and the AGX Xavier at "env/{conda,pip}\_package_list\_{tx2,xv}.txt".
 These files are references for the exact packages and versions.
 However, we still recommend you to go through this installation guide if you work on your own device.